Research news archive

 Anna Breman Appointed New Governor of the Reserve Bank of New Zealand

-The School of Economics and Management at Lund University is proud to congratulate our Honorary Doctor, Anna Breman on the prestigious appointment as the new Governor of the… -
+Lund University School of Economics and Management is proud to congratulate our Honorary Doctor, Anna Breman on the prestigious appointment as the new Governor of the Reserve Bank… -

 New Thesis: Three questions for Jonathan Jayes